jeffreyhwatson/online_outcomes/README.md

 ### Score Interpretation

-- From the confusion matrix we see that the fsm model is classifying outcomes slightly better than baseline.
+- From the confusion matrix we see that the first simple model is classifying outcomes slightly better than baseline.
 - The recall score of .19 indicates that about 19\% outcomes were correctly classified as Unsatisfactory.
 - The precision score .53 indicates that about 53\% of outcomes classified as Unsatisfactory were truly Unsatisfactory.
 ***